 (1) In this section —

-“action or proceedings” means action or proceedings making a claim for damages, in respect of the death of or bodily injury to a person directly caused by, or by the driving of, a motor vehicle, against the owner or driver of the vehicle or against the Commission;
+action or proceedings means action or proceedings making a claim for damages, in respect of the death of or bodily injury to a person directly caused by, or by the driving of, a motor vehicle, against the owner or driver of the vehicle or against the Commission;

-“court” means Supreme Court, District Court, or Magistrates Court, as the case may be;
+court means Supreme Court, District Court, or Magistrates Court, as the case may be;

-“pending action or proceedings” means action or proceedings commenced in the Tribunal and pending or in progress therein immediately before the proclaimed date, and includes action or proceedings in respect of which the Tribunal had, at that time, power to review periodical payments, or to order that periodical payments be redeemed by a lump sum;
+pending action or proceedings means action or proceedings commenced in the Tribunal and pending or in progress therein immediately before the proclaimed date, and includes action or proceedings in respect of which the Tribunal had, at that time, power to review periodical payments, or to order that periodical payments be redeemed by a lump sum;

-“proclaimed date” means the date on which the Motor Vehicle (Third Party Insurance) Act Amendment Act 1972 comes into operation; and
+proclaimed date means the date on which the Motor Vehicle (Third Party Insurance) Act Amendment Act 1972 comes into operation; and

-“the Tribunal” means the Third Party Claims Tribunal abolished by subsection (2).
+the Tribunal means the Third Party Claims Tribunal abolished by subsection (2).

 (2) On the proclaimed date the Third Party Claims Tribunal, established under this Act before that date, is abolished.